zelumine/zelumine/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I am a junior front-end developer.
+I'm French and live in Paris.

 - 🔭 I'm currently working on reinforcing my React skills with different projects following a Udemy course
 - 🌱 I'm currently learning TypeScript.
 I'm also interested in web accessibility and will learn more about it.